Why so little progress?

 On thinking what nobody thinks - on the requirements for a final theoryThe search for a final theory of physics is almost a hundred years old.
 Despite the effort, there does not seem to be, anywhere in the research literature, a list of requirements that the final theory has to fulfil.
 The lack of such a canonical list, and even the lack of proposed lists, is a sign for how much researchers forbid themselves to think clearly.
 Research articles and even physics textbooks are full of another list: the list of issues that are unexplained by both quantum field theory and general relativity.
 But a list of requirements for the final theory is found nowhere!
-This lack is a clear sign that many physics researchers are in a mental blockade.
+This lack is a clear sign that many physics researchers are facing an inner hurdle.
 (Every researcher can test himself on this point.)
 The lack of a generally discussed requirement list is a bizarre lacune of modern theoretical physics.
-The sixth volume of the Motion Mountain text proposes such a requirement list in chapter 7; see also a summary of this list here.
+The sixth volume of the Motion Mountain text proposes such a requirement list in chapter 7.
 If you are a researcher in fundamental physics and have never put together a list of requirements that the final theory has to fulfil, your research has most probably been driven by personal preferences or prejudices, and not by the desire to really find out.
-But do not publish your list: you will get into trouble - even if it is correct.
+But if you publish your list, you will get into trouble - even if it is correct.

 On thinking what nobody thinks - on the final theoryThe first half of the sixth volume deduces the requirements for a final theory.
 They all appear when quantum physics and general relativity are combined.
 No requirement follows from one theory alone.
 In fact, as a result of unification, each requirement for the final theory contradicts both quantum physics and general relativity!
 In other words, researchers searching for a final theory are in a tough situation.
 It is hard to break loose, and if they do, they are treated with scorn by their peers.
 The easy way out is to search for unification by remaining in your own research field (either particle physics or general relativity).
 This approach ensures that at least half the researchers are not against you.
 But the easy approach is also the wrong one.
 The correct approach is not the easy one: the correct approach requires to contradict all researchers.
 In other words, anybody who searches for unification but at the same time wants to appease some present group of researchers is doomed.